DongTran2003/Order-Trends-and-Volume-Analysis/README.md

 - ✅ Assess whether frequent small orders are more cost-effective than bulk purchases.
 - ✅ Evaluate supplier expansion efficiency vs. complexity.
 - ✅ Use data-driven purchasing to secure better pricing and order timing

+# Challenges during the Project
+Before this project, my experience with web scraping and Python coding was limited.
+However, with a strong motivation to support my sister’s business, I conducted extensive research on automating data collection from web pages.
+While AI tools like ChatGPT provided valuable assistance, this project could not have been completed without human intervention.
+Debugging, understanding how the code works in different scenarios, and adapting AI-generated code to fit specific requirements required **critical thinking and problem-solving skills**.
+I believe that **levaraging AI alongside human domain and expertise** enhances project outcomes, making it a powerfull skill for any professional nowadays.

+Another significant challenge was that the target webpage was written in Chinese, making it difficult for me to understand its structure and locate key data points.
+Over time, this became easier as I collaborated with the **inventory team at Leuleu Accessorize**, whose insights helped me navigate the data more effectively.

+Despite these challenges, I gained **valuable new skills** and discovered different approaches to problem-solving.
+This project was a **real-world experience** where I acted as a data analyst, helping a business owner gain insights into **order trends and volume** while demonstrating the importance of **data analytics in business operations and decision-making**.
+Most importantly, it was personally meaningful to support my sister in taking her **first step toward digital transformation**, reinforcing the impact that data-driven strategies can have on small businesses.

+# Conclusion

+This project provided a valuable hands-on experience in web scraping, data analysis, and problem-solving while supporting a real business need.
+Overcoming challenges such as language barriers and debugging code deepened my understanding of data automation and its role in business decision-making.
+More importantly, it highlighted the power of combining AI tools with human expertise to drive efficiency.
+By successfully delivering insights into order trends and volume, this project marked an important step toward digital transformation for my sister’s business, reinforcing the impact of data-driven strategies in modern business operations.